swcarpentry/training-course/_submissions/round-09/3/2014-05-15-assessment-for-data-structures-in-r.md

   - R
   - round-09-2
 ---
-The following assessment questions are based upon [Ahmadou Dicko&#8217;s concept map ][1]of Data Structures in R (assuming edits made suggested in the comments).
+The following assessment questions are based upon [Ahmadou Dicko's concept map ][1]of Data Structures in R (assuming edits made suggested in the comments).

 **Question 1:** Which of the following data structures must have the same atomic data type